Fictional country: Purposes

+Fictional countries often deliberately resemble or even represent some real-world country or present a utopia or dystopia for commentary.
+By using a fictional country instead of a real one, authors can exercise greater freedom in creating characters, events, and settings, while at the same time presenting a vaguely familiar locale that readers can recognize.
+A fictional country leaves the author unburdened by the restraints of a real nation's actual history, politics, and culture, and can thus allow for greater scope in plot construction and be exempt from criticism for vilifying or distorting good image of an actual nation, political party, or people.
+The fictional Tomania (a parody of Nazi Germany named after Ptomaine) serves as a setting for Charlie Chaplin's The Great Dictator.

 Fictional countries appear commonly in stories of early science fiction (or scientific romance).
 Such countries supposedly form part of the normal Earth landscape, although not located in a normal atlas.
 Later similar tales often took place on fictional planets.

-In Gulliver's Travels by Jonathan Swift, the protagonist, Lemuel Gulliver, visited various strange places.
+In Gulliver's Travels by Jonathan Swift, the protagonist, Lemuel Gulliver, visits various invented lands.
 Edgar Rice Burroughs placed the adventures of Tarzan in areas in Africa that, at the time, remained mostly unknown to the West and to the East.
 Isolated islands with strange creatures and/or customs enjoyed great popularity in these authors' times.
-By the 19th century, when Western explorers had surveyed most of the Earth's surface, this option was lost to Western culture.
-Thereafter, fictional utopian and dystopian societies tended to spring up on other planets or in space, whether in human colonies or in alien societies originating elsewhere.
+By the 19th century, after Western explorers had surveyed most of the Earth's surface, fictional utopian and dystopian societies tended to be conceived on other planets in outer space, whether in human colonies or in alien societies.
 Fictional countries can also be used in stories set in a distant future, with other political borders than today.

-Superhero and secret agent comics and some thrillers also use fictional countries on Earth as backdrops.
-Most of these countries exist only for a single story, a TV-series episode or an issue of a comic book.
-There are notable exceptions where fictional countries appear as recurring plot elements, such as: Qumar and Equatorial Kundu (The West Wing); Latveria (Marvel Comics); and Qurac and Bialya (DC Comics).